tolubydesign/todo-go/README.md

   - might be overkill.
 - Which resource to use to create the api
 - A migration is a requirement.
 What kind of migration is expected here?
 A up and down migration?
 A migration to another server?
+- Was taken back by uber-fx at first but im starting to understand it more.
+Haven't used it before.
+Same goes for cobra.
+Cobra is a lot more straight forward.
+- Choose to add `github.com/golang-migrate/` to project.
+Seems straightforward.
+Documentation is decent
+- Haven't migrated code before.
+I know I can use cobra-cli to perform the task.
+Just need a good way to accept `migrate up` and `migrate down` commands

 ### Issues Faced